 It’s important for managers to foster a safe environment in order to get the most authentic performances out of reps.
-Clarify that this is a rehearsal, not a judged performance is critical.
+Make it clear that this is a rehearsal, not a judged performance.
 If reps have done traditional role-play before, they are likely skeptical, so it’s vital that managers stick to their word.

 Review the objectives of the role-play and confirm the stopping point.
-Ongoing role-plays with no end in sight make even professional actors nervous!
+Role-plays with no clear end in sight make even professional actors nervous!

-After the role-play managers can honor a rep’s trust and courage by coaching to the original objectives as much as possible.
-Avoid labeling things “right and wrong” instead, note where there may be more effective choices.
+After the role-play, honor a rep’s trust and courage by coaching to the original objectives as much as possible.
+Avoid labeling things “right or wrong” instead, note where the rep may make more effective choices.
 If there are additional areas to work on, it’s best to plan an individual follow-up session with reps.

 By adopting some key principles from the theater reps learn not just how to repeat company and product messaging, but how to internalize their knowledge and adapt it to specific situations while honing new skills and behaviors.